guardtime/logksi/README.md

 Log signature tool can be used for KSI-signing, extending and verifying log signatures.

-// TODO: rewrite the remainin sections.
+// TODO: rewrite the remaining sections.
 ## INSTALLION

 ### Latest release from Guardtime repository